Bangladesh Nationalist Party: 1986 general election

-The anti-election alliance under BNP called for a nationwide strike on election day.
-Unrest, voting fraud and malpractices marked the election day according to the opposition parties.
+The anti-election alliance under the BNP called for a nationwide strike on election day.
+Unrest, voting fraud and malpractices marked the election day, according to the opposition parties.
 Both the Awami League and Bangladesh Jamaat-e-Islami conceded a humiliating defeat in the election.

 General Hussain Muhammad Ershad got himself elected on 15 October 1986.
 Prior to the election, Khaleda Zia was put under house arrest on 13 October.

-In a joint declaration, the two alliances called for "Siege Dhaka" program on 10 November 1987.
-The government imposed a ban on public gatherings ahead of the program which was defied on the day and during the program, the capital of the country virtually went under the control of the opposition alliances.
+In a joint declaration, the two alliances called for the "Siege Dhaka" program on 10 November 1987.
+The government imposed a ban on public gatherings ahead of the program, which was defied on the day and during the program, the capital of the country virtually went under the control of the opposition alliances.
 This incident infuriated the opposition and a nationwide protest was called on the following day.
-The government came hard-handed and both Khaleda Zia and Sheikh Hasina were put under house arrest on 11 October.
-Both the parties and their partners in the movement declared frequent nationwide strikes for the next days until the end of the year.
+The government came hard-handed, and both Khaleda Zia and Sheikh Hasina were put under house arrest on 11 October.
+Both parties and their partners in the movement declared frequent nationwide strikes for the next days until the end of the year.

 1988 general election

 BNP was determined not to join the poll under the Ershad regime and decided to boycott the general election of 1988 after the abolishment of the previous parliament.
-The election was held on 3 March without the participation of any popular party or alliance rather a combined opposition was led by ASM Abdur Rab.
-BNP called a nationwide on Election Day and declared they would resist the election.
+The election was held on 3 March without the participation of any popular party or alliance; rather, a combined opposition was led by ASM Abdur Rab.
+BNP called a nationwide protest on election day and declared they would resist the election.

-Organizational reformations

-On the advice of Dr. Badruddoza Chowdhury, BNP chief Begum Zia on 21 June 1988, suspended the national standing committee and executive committee on the party for various reasons including the failures of strengthening the party of leaders.
+On the advice of Dr. Badruddoza Chowdhury, BNP chief Zia, on 21 June 1988, suspended the national standing committee and executive committee of the party for various reasons, including the failure to strengthen the party's leaders.
 During this opportunity, former military officers were also removed from leadership positions within the party.
 M. Hamidullah Khan was relieved from his post as Executive Secretary.
-On 3 July 1988, Barrister Abdus Salam Talukder, a distinguished lawyer, was assigned with the post of Secretary General of the party instead of KM Obaidur Rahman.
-Soon after the removal of Obaidur, he with Jamal Uddin Ahmed and Abul Hasnat formed a new party with the same name.
+On 3 July 1988, Barrister Abdus Salam Talukder, a distinguished lawyer, was assigned to the post of Secretary General of the party instead of KM Obaidur Rahman.
+Soon after the removal of Obaidur, he, with Jamal Uddin Ahmed and Abul Hasnat, formed a new party with the same name.
 On 17 July of the same year, Shah Azizur Rahman dissolved the BNP faction with him and joined the party with his followers on 26 August.
 Barrister Abdus Salam Talukder restructured the BNP, making it a stronger political platform that thrived through a critical time with a goal to topple Ershad's regime.